-Note: Preflight does not require a specific optional package for Fiery system software FS500 Pro and later.
+Note: Preflight does not require any optional package for Fiery system software FS500 Pro and later with Windows for color and black-and-white servers.

 Preflight generates a report of errors as well as information about the job, including security settings, page size, and color spaces.